rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 ex.setup();
 ```

-You will have to use npm package name, instead of directory name.
+You will have to use npm package name, instead of a directory name.

 ## Add `package.json` in Config Home